Psalm 41:3 “The Lord will strengthen him on his bed of illness;

 Justice implies judgement.
 Righteousness is a revelation of God’s perfection.
 It seems God is less concerned about the man’s body and more concerned about His spiritual condition.

 If we look at this term again in the Psalms, we see another element of God’s revelation…

 Psalm 18:35 “You have given me Your shield of salvation; Your right hand upholds(saad) me, and Your gentleness exalts me.”

-**In justice and righteousness, by the power of God, the Sovereign Lord gives a sick man strength through meekness by meeting us where we are in our weakness.
+**In justice and righteousness, by the power of God, the Sovereign Lord gives a sick man strength in meekness by meeting him in his weakness.

 Where is the sick man now?

-**By God’s authority as Judge He has recognized our position in Christ and by His power He has sovereignly ordained our future in Him.
-In the midst of our weakness, He is our strength.
+**By God’s authority as Judge He recognizes His people’s position in Christ and by His power He has sovereignly ordained their future in Him.
+In the midst of their weakness, He becomes their strength.

 Psalm 94:18 “If I say, “My foot slips,” Your mercy, O LORD, will hold me up(saad).”

 It is by God’s mercy and grace His people are redeemed from sin.